bleskomat/bleskomat-diy/README.md

 #### Parts Suppliers

-Below are parts lists based on geographic location.
-Local suppliers are recommended for each hardware component or equipment.
+Below are parts lists based on geographic location:

 * [czech-republic](docs/parts-lists/czech-republic.md)

+If you'd like you add your own list, please create a pull-request using [this template](docs/parts-lists/TEMPLATE.md) as a guide.

 ### Software Requirements